Forth-Standard/forth200x/special-memory-access.md

   the layout of a data structure (already defined with the `field` words), which means that a change to the layout results several changes in the code.

+  There was some discussion of `w,` at the 2024 meeting, and the result of the discussion was not to include such words in this proposal.
+They may be proposed separately.

 * `walign` may be useful in connection with `w,`, but has the same problem of redundancy.